CBZ-D-velop/Ansible-Role-Labocbz-Install-SonarQube/README.md

 ### 2024-01-02: First Init

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez
+* Role install SonarQube
+* App is installed and working
+* WARNING, error on install PostgreSQL when Java 17 installed before, you can install Java 11, PostgreSQL and after that install Java 17, so in some systems, 2 runs are mandatory
+* PostgreSQL installed and configured
+* Will need SSL

 ## Authors